Web5design/Pulp/readme.md

   * sinatra
   * thin
-  * data_mapper
+  * activerecord
-  * dm-sqlite-adapter
+  * sinatra-activerecord
   * bcrypt-ruby
   * json
+  * mysql
+  * sqlite3
+  * pony

-Your application's config file is `app.yml` and a rackup config file is also included.
+Your application's config file is `app-config.json` and the database configuration file can be found at `db/config.json`.
+A rackup config file is also included.

 Once the app is generated, you'll need to CD into the folder and run Bundler to install the gems.

-If you move your app to another location, be sure to edit the path in `db_connection_string` inside of yoru `app.yrml` file.
+    bundle install

+After you've configured your database, you can create migrations using the `db:create_migration` rake task.
+You must pass a `NAME` argument, like so:

+    rake db:create_migration NAME=my_sample_migration

+Once you're done editing your migration files, rune `rake db:migrate` just like you would in Rails.

+To see a list of all available Rake tasks, run `rake -T`.

 If you'd like to simply use the front end boilerplate, it's packaged separately inside of the `frontend.zip` file.
 It's important that you leave the original `frontend.zip` file in the same directory as the `pulp.sh` file - Pulp extracts the front end boilerplate from this zip to place inside of your application.